Rihay66/3Sisters-Documentation/Engine/3 Sisters-Engine.md

 # Static-Singletons
 Resource/Functional modules of the engine are Static Singletons Classes where their resources are stored statically and automatically freed without any explicit function call.

-To include a Static Singleton module in a source or header file can be done simply by including their header.
+To include a Static Singleton Class in a source or header file can be done simply by including their header.
 Doing multiple includes makes no difference as long as they're included.

-For example: including a Static Singleton module like [[Resource Manager]]
+For example: including a Static Singleton Class like [[Resource Manager]]

 ``` cpp
 #include <ResourceSystems/Managers/ResourceManager.hpp>